otolifi/meeting_minutes/README.md

 # meeting_minutes
-An AI project to automate meeting minutes from audio
+An AI project to automate meeting minutes from audio using Streamlit, AssemblyAI and OpenAI API